Elementary School

 • “Reading Grammas” twice weekly

-Welcome to 2nd grade where love of learning is encouraged and developed.
-Our school year will be a journey filled with learning, laughter, and excitement!
+Welcome to 2nd grade, where the love of learning is encouraged and developed.
+Our school year will be filled with learning, laughter, and excitement!
 We’ll discover the world around us as we study penguins, bats, frogs, and the role of bees in our lives.
-We’ll learn about maps, discover different countries, and read about important leaders throughout history.
+We’ll learn about maps, find different countries, and read about important leaders throughout history.
 We’ll travel through time as we study dinosaurs, the teachings of Catholic saints, and the amazing, ongoing water cycle.
 We’ll build our spiritual life through daily prayer, attending Mass, helping others, and preparing for the Sacraments of Reconciliation and Holy Communion.

 Integrating science and social studies with the core subjects of reading, writing, and math will help us solidify the foundational skills learned in 1st grade.
-Our learning will become deeper with more emphasis on content and acquiring skills to become independent learners.
-Multiple reading comprehension strategies are taught, along with a deepening understanding of the structure and meaning of words.
-Writing is valued as a form of communication and students learn to use a variety of formats to give voice to their thoughts.
+Our learning will become deeper, emphasizing content and acquiring skills to become independent learners.
+Multiple reading comprehension strategies and a deepening understanding of the structure and meaning of words are taught.
+Writing is valued as a form of communication, and students learn to use a variety of formats to give voice to their thoughts.
 In math, number relationships are developed along with place value concepts with numbers reaching to 1,000.

 • Finding God Curriculum